jhpark904/book-management-google-assistant-application/README.md

 ## Project Overview

-T-shirt Shopping Mall is a web application designed with React and backed by MongoDB.
-I worked on this project to practice full stack web app development.
-T-shirt Shopping Mall lets users to conveniently check product details, add products to shopping cart, and check out the products in the cart.
-Also, the admin page of the app lets administrators to access processed order information stored in database.
+Book Collection Management Google Assistant Application is implemented with Java Spring Boot and backed by a MySql database.
+I worked on this project since I love books and thought an application to read short summaries of books would be useful.
+Book Collection Management lets users to search for books by publication year, title, and author.
+A user can also retrieve details and short summaries of a specific book of their choice.

 ## Project Demo